Tennis Racket Head Sizes Explained

 Racket head sizes have gotten a lot bigger and more stable over the past few decades as racket technology has improved.

-Using more sophisticated materials has meant that rackets can now be made more stable, have better shock absorption and can generate a lot more power and spin than more traditionally designed sticks.
+Using more sophisticated materials has meant that rackets can now be made more stable, have better shock absorption, and can generate a lot more power and spin than more traditionally designed sticks.

-However, is bigger always better?
 We delve into the ins and outs of tennis racket head sizes below!

 How Tennis Rackets Have Evolved Over the Years